The $1,000,000 Chance of a Lifetime: Bonus round

 A couple playing the bonus round during the second season.

-In the bonus round, the couple had to solve six words or phrases within 60 seconds.
-Before the round, they were presented with three categories to choose from.
-Once they made the selection, the show's on-stage security guard led them into an isolation booth which was wired so they could only hear Lange, but not the audience, and could only see the game board screen.
+In the bonus round the couple had to solve six words or phrases within 60 seconds.
+Before the round they were presented with three categories to choose from.
+Once they made the selection the show's on-stage security guard led them into an isolation booth which was wired so they could only hear Lange—but not the audience—and could only see the game board screen.

 The round began on Lange's command and one letter at a time was placed in the word or phrase.
-Letters were revealed at a rate of approximately one per 1.5 seconds, continuing until every blank except one had been filled in.
+Letters were revealed at a rate of approximately one per 1.5 seconds, continuing until every blank except one had been filled.
 The couple could not pass and had to keep guessing at each word until they either solved it or ran out of time.

 If the couple successfully completed the bonus round in their first attempt, they were offered $5,000 and a choice to retire as undefeated champions or to return the next day and face another couple on the following show.
 If the couple chose to return and then completed the bonus round a second time, the offer increased to $10,000.

 If the couple advanced to the bonus round for a third day, they played for the top prize of $1,000,000.
-In the first season, the grand prize was an annuity, with the couple receiving $40,000 a year for 25 years.
-For the second season, the couple received over $900,000 as an annuity and an additional $100,000 in prizes, including a pair of automobiles and 20 round-trip tickets on Delta Air Lines valid for any destination in the continental United States.
+In the first season, the grand prize was all cash paid as a 25-year annuity.
+For the second season, the top prize was a $900,000 annuity and $100,000 in prizes, including a pair of automobiles and 20 round-trip tickets on Delta Air Lines valid for any destination in the continental United States.

 If at any time the couple failed to win the bonus round, they were retired as champions and left with whatever they had won in the main game to that point.

 During its two-season run, a total of nine couples won the grand prize.